One delicious way to cool off and quench your thirst on these hot, muggy Summer days is with a big glass of ice-cold fruit-flavored sweet tea.

 - 2 tablespoons fresh mint leaves, loosely packed (plus more for garnish)

 - 1/2 cup fresh blueberries (plus a few extra for garnish)

-- Stir together sugar and water in saucepan over medium heat until dissolved.
-Gently crush mint leaves between palms and add to mixture along with the blueberries.
+- Gently crush the mint leaves between your palms and add to the saucepan along with the blueberries.

-- Bring to a boil.
-Reduce heat; cook and stir until berries are soft enough to crush with the back of a spoon against the side of the pan.
+- Bring to a boil, then reduce the heat to medium low.
+Cook and stir until the blueberries are soft enough to crush with the back of a spoon against the side of the pan, about 5 minutes.

 - Remove from heat and cool to room temperature.

-- Pour brewed tea into a large beverage container (at least one-gallon size).
-Strain simple syrup and add to tea in container.
+- Strain the simple syrup and add to the tea in container.
 Continue filling with additional water and ice.
-Stir and serve.
-Add a few fresh blueberries to the container for garnish.
+Serve immediately.

 Store leftovers covered in the refrigerator for 3 to 5 days.